Lower Bounds on Learning Pauli Channels with Individual Measurements: A lower bound for Pauli channel tomography with adaptive strategies in the high precision regime

+We prove the existence of the family $\cF$ by showing that two randomly chosen Pauli channels are $\Omega(\eps)$-far with high probability. \begin{lemma} Let $\beta$ be a random variable independent and identically distributed as $\alpha$.
+We have:

-\end{lemma} If this claim is true, then a union bound permits to show the existence of the family with the property $M=\exp(\Omega(d^2))$.
-Let us prove first a lower bound on the expected $\TV$ distance between $p_{\alpha}$ and $p_{\beta}$. \begin{lemma} Let $\beta$ be an independent and identically distributed copy of $\alpha$.
+{for a universal constant $c>0$.} \end{lemma} If this claim is true, then a union bound permits to show the existence of the family with the property $M=\exp(\Omega(d^2))$.
+Let us prove first a lower bound on the expected $\TV$ distance between $p_{\alpha}$ and $p_{\beta}$. \begin{lemma} Let $\beta$ be {a random variable independent and identically distributed as} $\alpha$.
 We have: